 Topic outline

-The presence of the supervisor at the oral defence is not mandatory, but is the choice of both the student and the supervisor.
+Supervision for an Oral Defence (4:19) Advice for supervisors (4:37) The presence of the supervisor at the oral defence is not mandatory, but is the choice of the student.
 If the student prefers for the supervisor not to attend, the supervisor can still choose to attend for the examination decision and accompanying feedback at the close of the oral defence.
-When supervisors do attend the oral defence, they are required to remain completely silent.
+When supervisors do attend the oral defence, they are required to remain completely silent and out of view of the student and examiners.

 This is not to say that the supervisor's role in the oral defence is unimportant.
 Although the supervisor may not be present during the oral defence, and, when in attendance, they remain silent, the supervisor nevertheless plays a critical role in the oral defence.
 The supervisor's role is threefold: to provide support before the oral defence, to listen to and record examiner feedback and observe the student's performance, and to act as witness and educative support following the oral defence.
 Each of these roles is taken up in turn below.